gabestuf/Classroom-Simulator-MQP/README.md

 - [x] Make sure BFS works
 - [ ] Make sure all Routes work

+### How to write tests:

+- Make a new file with the .test.ts extension
+- We are using the library 'jest'
+- run `npm run test -- --coverage` to run the tests with code coverage
+- or just `npm run test` to run the tests

 ## //TODO

 - [ ] Complete TODO